runicscribe/worldbuilding-docs/dae-machina/culture/peoples/dragons.md

 It gradually settles into a rounder (but still ovoid) shape, about 15% wider, and the shell hardens over the course of a few hours.
 Even so, dragon eggs are rather small compared to their body size.

-Newly hatched dragons are likewise quite small - about the side of a housecat.
+Newly hatched dragons are likewise quite small - between the size of a housecat and a medium dog.
+After hatching, they grow very quickly, with a sixfold increase in length - bringing them to about the size of a horse - in their first ten years, and more than double that at 100 years of age.
-After hatching, they grow fairly rapidly for the first 100 years of their life, after which their growth slows down substantially, although it never quite stops.
+After this, their growth slows down substantially, although it never quite stops.

-Phisical development occurs quickly - at 3-6 months they can run, glide short distances, and hunt small game.
+Other aspects of phisical development are similarly rapid - between 3 and 6 months of age, a baby dragon can run, glide short distances, and hunt small game.
-Mental development is rather slower - for the first few years of their life, they operate mainly on instict.
+Their mental development is rather slower - for the first few years of their life, baby dragon operate mostly on instict.
 By 10 years, they have comparable intelligence to a young human child.
 This is also when they start being able to fly (rather than just glide).
 Dragons reach sexual maturity at about 30-40 years of age, and mental maturity at 50-60, although are still not truly considered an adult by other dragons until they reach 100.
-Upon reaching 1000 years, dragons are considered elders worthy of respect in the dragon community
+Upon reaching 1000 years, dragons are considered elders worthy of respect in the dragon community.

+Adult Female dragons are on average 20-25% larger than males.

 All dragons naturally have access to an imense amount of magical power.
 Most dragons are also skilled sorcerers, and often use magic to appear to “breathe” elemental blasts like fire or ice.
 Their magical nature also assists in their ability to fly.
 Some dragons can shapeshift into a human(like) form.
 When they shapeshift, they typically retain their mass (with a corresponding increase in density), and much of their original strength, as well as all their magical abilities.
 Due to the complex nature of this transmutation, it takes rather more time (up to an hour) than conventional shapehifting.
 Part of a dragon's magical affinity is related to the conditions their egg experienced before hatching.

 Some dragons use their magical strength to petrify foes.
 These dragons are someties refered to as basilisks (or gorgons if they take human form).